 For balanced analog we've achieved distances of over 600ft using our SuperCAT cable.
 The results will vary with other CAT5 brands.
 For digital signals we reccommend distances up to 330 ft as per AES/EBU standards.

-The CAT Box comes with a chassis ground lift switch which will disconnect the ground from the box.
+The CAT Box 8 comes with an internal jumper which will disconnect the ground from the box.
+Just open the box (remove 4 screws) and move the jumper from ground to ground lift.
 Helpful if you run into issues with the metal body grounding to something else.

 Absolutely!
-All of the RATCAT family will work together, bringing audio over CAT to the places you need it most.
-Connect CAT Box to CAT Tails or CAT Racks, split signals using the parallell/thru jacks, and route your audio where you want.
+All of the SoundTools Analog Audio over CAT 5 family will work together, bringing audio over CAT to the places you need it most.
+Connect CAT Box 8 to CAT Tails or CAT Racks, split signals using the parallell/thru jacks, and route your audio where you want.

-Can I send audio in both directions or do I need another gender CAT Box?
+Can I send audio in both directions or do I need another gender CAT Box 8?

-The CAT Box is capable of sending or receiving signals, just like an analog snake.
-You can use gender turnarounds OR use the "parallel" option and a second CAT Box.
+The CAT Box 8 is capable of sending or receiving signals, just like an analog snake.
+You can use either the male or female XLRs, or both (which is a signal split).
 When sending mixed signals a high quality CAT cable is encouraged.

 Is shielded cable really required?